MadaMzandu/ucrm-uisp-routeros-pppoe/README.md

     PPPoE Site Name

-7\.
-I recommend disabling the client visibility of the PPPoE attributes
+7. Disabling the client visibility of the PPPoE attributes is a good recommendation

-6\.
-If you prefer to name these attributes differently, you must edit the corresponding config.php entries.
+8. If one prefers to name these custom attributes differently, the corresponding config.php entries must be updated to reflect the new labels.
+Review the attribute key property that is sent in the webhook event.

 # Usage